Living under the curse & outside the garden

 Revelation talks about the horrible disasters that will make life on earth miserable during the coming Great Tribulation (Rev. Chapters 6; 8-18).
 The Bible says that they will be God’s judgement on the sin of humanity.

 Paul described it like this: “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
 For the creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.
 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies” (Rom.
 8:18-23).
-Here there are more signs of the curse.
-All creation is under “bondage to decay”; it’s groaning and suffering like a woman in childbirth.
-As the scope is “the whole creation”, this affects Christians as well as the rest of God’s creation.
+Here there are more signs of the curse: all creation is under “bondage to decay” and it is groaning and suffering like a woman in childbirth.
+The scope is “the whole creation” so it affects Christians and the rest of God’s creation.

-When people say, “how could a loving God create such a world?”, they show their ignorance of the history of our world.
-He didn’t create it that way in the beginning.
-We are reaping what Adam sowed.
-Today, life is a struggle for all creation and there is much suffering.
-The foundational reason is that we live in a fallen, cursed world.
-It is not what God intended, but a world of our own making.
+When people say, “how could a loving God create such a world?” they show their ignorance of history.
+God didn’t create it that way!
+We are reaping what Adam and Eve sowed.
+Life is a struggle for all creation and there is much suffering because we live in a fallen world.
+It is not what God intended.
 Disasters are part of the trouble that is inevitable in the sinful world (Jn.
 16:33).